circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ## Create CircleCI config file

-To make sure our project runs on CircleCI 2.0, we need to create a configuration file.
+To make sure our project runs on CircleCI 2.0, we need to create a configuration file:

 - create a directory called `.circleci`
 - create a file in this directory called `config.yml`

-Add the following to `config.yml`:
+Then, add the following line to `config.yml`.

 ```YAML
 version: 2
 ```

 This tells CircleCI to use CircleCI 2.0.
 Without this, CircleCI will try to build the project on CircleCI 1.0.

-**There is no 'inference' on CircleCI 2.0.** On CircleCI 1.0, if we didn't detect a configuration file, we 'inferred' things about your project and tried to build it.
-This was great for getting projects up and running quickly, but as things got more complex, it added 'magic' that was hard to debug.

 ## Add the Project to CircleCI